Strange days indeed…

 The Doors produced some of the most disturbing music ever to come out of the 1960’s.
 The band’s first single “Break On Through” made it into the L.A.
 Top Ten, though was largely ignored elsewhere across the U.S. They had better success with an abridged version of “Light My Fire”, which eventually reached number one in July 1967, and helped propel their debut album to climb the charts all the way to number two (it would have easily got to first position were it not for The Beatles’ Sergeant Pepper’s Lonely Hearts Club Band).
 Buoyed by their success, the group went into Sunset Sound studios to record the next LP.
 As before, both Paul A. Rothchild and Bruce Botnick were brought in to engineer and produce, only this time the studio had been upgraded to an impressive 8-track facility – a quantum leap in technology in those days.
 Ray Manzarek recalled some years later: “It seems like nothing today… but those eight tracks to us were really liberating.”

 The psychedelic weirdness of the title track is first, and was one of the earliest recordings to feature a Moog Synthesiser (The Monkees and The Beach Boys managed to beat them to it however).
-Released as a single, it may lack some of the immediate catchiness of “Light My Fire”, which was to all intents nothing more than a love song.
+Released as a single, it may lack some of the immediate catchiness of “Light My Fire”, which was to all intents little more than a love song.
 “Strange Days” is darker, and far more mystical in subject matter, as Morrison sings: “Strange days have found us/Strange days have tracked us down/They’re going to destroy/Our casual joys”.

 Robbie Krieger contributes two fine compositions in “You’re Lost Little Girl” and “Love Me Two Times”, the former a gloomy ballad while the latter (released as the second single) is a blues/rock classic “about love and loss, or multiple organisms” as Manzarek described it in his autobiography.
-On “Unhappy Girl” Manzarek found himself overdubbing an entire piano part while listening the song being played backward, which is what gives the track an eerie, almost quality.
+On “Unhappy Girl” Manzarek found himself overdubbing an entire piano part while listening to the song being played backward, which is what gives the track an eerie, almost ghostly quality.

 Now it wouldn’t be a Doors album without at least one highly experimental number – “Horse Latitudes”, which was based on a version of a poem Jim wrote when still in high school.
 Jim even explained the premise: “It’s about the doldrums where sailing ships from Spain would get stuck.
 In order to lighten the vessel, they had to throw things overboard; their major cargo was working horses for the New World.”